1–2 spots available for Q2 · Claim yours

 React 19 with the React Compiler (beta in 2026) claws some of this back by auto-memoizing.
 But Vapor's compiled approach has a real advantage on data-heavy views.

-For typical business apps (forms, tables, dashboards), neither is a bottleneck.
+For typical business apps (forms, tables, dashboards), neither is the bottleneck.
 Pick on team, not on 10ms differences.

 TypeScript support

 React.
 Excellent.
-TS is first-class.
+TypeScript is first-class.
 Nearly every library ships types.
 Inference through hooks is mostly good, sometimes awkward (useCallback, useReducer).

 Vue.
-Excellent since 3.0. <script setup lang="ts"> gives clean inference. defineProps<Props>() is a compiler macro that reads TS types.
+Excellent since 3.0. <script setup lang="ts"> gives clean inference. defineProps<Props>() is a compiler macro that reads TypeScript types.
 Pinia and Vue Router are fully typed.

 Winner: tie.
 Both are production-ready.
-React has a longer TS maturity history; Vue caught up in 3.x.
+React has a longer TypeScript maturity history; Vue caught up in 3.x.

 Hiring pool by region

 This is the part most comparisons get wrong by averaging globally.
-The regional picture:
+The regional picture I see when sourcing for client builds across US, UK, EU, and LATAM:

 Region React developers Vue developers React premium